CONOPHYTUM, CRASSULA & ADROMISCHUS

 Taking and rooting cuttings....

 …. is a good way to get new plants faster than growing from seed.
 Conophytums often lose vigour and look less attractive as they get older so some growers like to break them up and start afresh from cuttings.
 Breaking up a large, old cluster into individual heads or pieces of 2-4 heads can give you spare plants to sell or trade with other growers, which is often a great way to increase your collection and make new friends.
-Even if you like large, older plants, you can still carefully remove heads from the lower edges or sides of a plant to make cuttings.
+Even if you like large, older plants with many heads, you can still carefully remove some from the lower edges or sides of a plant to make cuttings.

-Cut below the heads to leave ideally 2-3mm of hard stem, never cutting into the soft leaf tissue which invariably leads to failure, as does taking them in the resting season.
+Cut below the heads to leave ideally 2-3mm of hard stem, never cutting into the soft leaf tissue which invariably leads to failure, as does taking them in the resting season or even later in winter at the end of the growing season.
 They can be planted immediately into your standard growing mix and kept constantly moist until firm in the pot and obviously rooted.
+Only then can they be allowed to dry out between waterings.
 Cuttings root best taken early in the growing season, when they often produce new roots within a couple of weeks.
 If cuttings are taken later, then some bottom heat will help to speed up the process but rooting takes longer.

 What about bugs and other nasties?